Ofadiman/data-structures/readme.md

    dictionary implementations.
 10. `Taxonomies`: Trees are used to represent the hierarchical classification of objects, such as biological species or product categories in e-commerce websites.

+# FIFO Queue

+A First-In-First-Out (FIFO) Queue is a linear data structure that follows the First-In-First-Out order, meaning the first element added to the queue will be the first one to be removed.
+It operates on a principle similar to real-life queues, like waiting in line at a grocery store checkout.
+Elements are added (enqueued) at the rear (also called tail) and removed (dequeued) from the front (also called head) of the queue.
+The following methods are supported:

+- `Enqueue`: Add an element to the end of the queue.
+- `Dequeue`: Remove and return the element from the front of the queue.
+If the queue is empty, return an appropriate error or nil value.
+- `Front`: Return the element at the front of the queue without removing it.
+If the queue is empty, return an appropriate error or nil value.
+- `IsEmpty`: Check if the queue is empty.
+- `Size`: Return the number of elements in the queue.

+Here are some real-world use cases of FIFO Queues:

+1. `Task scheduling`: Operating systems use queues to maintain a list of processes waiting for their turn to execute.
+   New processes are enqueued at the rear, and the process at the front is dequeued for execution.
+2. `Buffering`: Queues are used to buffer data in applications like video streaming, where data packets are enqueued as they arrive and dequeued for playback in the correct order.
+3. `Event handling`: In event-driven programming, queues can be used to manage a list of events waiting to be processed.
+   Events are enqueued as they occur and dequeued in order for processing by event handlers.
+4. `Message queues`: In distributed systems, message queues are used to store messages between components or services, ensuring that they are processed in the order they are received.

 # Running tests